weggert2/spacewar/README.md

 cmake .. -DCMAKE_INSTALL_PREFIX=../install
 cmake --build . --config Release
 ```

+I don't own a Mac but I'm sure XCode can interpret CMake.

 Run from within the install directory so that the binary can find the assets.